sandrasri/SpaceCenterGazeboProject/README.md

-# Gazebo Home Delivery Robot Simulation
+# Space Center Robot Simulation

-## This is a simulation of a Gazebo Project that launches a smart home environment with two delivery robots operating inside the house.
+## This is a simulation of a Gazebo Project that launches a Command Center of sorts with drones, and cameras monitoring the two mini starship turtles flying around.

 ### HOW TO LAUNCH
 1. **Clone the repo:**